openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

      _$FOUNDATION_ Projects, and between _$FOUNDATION_ Projects and the broader community.
    * defining and maintaining neutral consensus for the technical vision for the _$FOUNDATION_
-   * creating conceptual architecture for how the proejcts fit together.
+   * creating conceptual architecture for how the projects fit together.
    * Voting members are responsible for approving new projects within the scope for _$FOUNDATION_ set by the Governing Board, as outlined in [XXXX].
-   * Voting mebmers are responsible for making final decisions on aligning projects, removing or archiving projects, as outlined in [XXXX].
+   * Voting members are responsible for making final decisions on aligning projects, removing or archiving projects, as outlined in [XXXX].
    * Voting members are responsible for approving funds for budgets delegated to the project.
 A good example is the travel fund.